wp-api-libraries/wp-usersnap-api/README.md

 # wp-usersnap-api
-A WordPress php library for interacting with usersnap API.
+A WordPress php library for interacting with [Usersnap API](https://usersnap.com/docs).